Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Conclusion

 \section{Conclusion}

-\looseness=-1 In this paper, we show how to train models to give more faithful CoT reasoning, as measured by counterfactual simulatability.
-Our method, Counterfactual Simulation Training (CST), unifies the CoT monitoring and counterfactual simulation problems.
-Experiments with \gpt and \qwen across five datasets show that CST significantly improves simulatability with both cue-based counterfactuals and model-generated counterfactuals, though cue-based counterfactuals seem to much easier to improve faithfulness for.
-Scaling analysis shows CST works well with larger models, and qualitative analysis shows that the CoTs becomes much more transparent about influential factors in model reasoning.
+\looseness=-1 In this paper, we show how to train models to give more faithful CoT reasoning through Counterfactual Simulation Training (CST).
+Experiments with \gpt and \qwen across five datasets show that CST significantly improves simulatability with both cue-based counterfactuals and model-generated counterfactuals, though it is more difficult to improve faithfulness on generic counterfactuals and dissuading cues.
+Qualitative analysis shows that the CoTs become much more transparent in identifying the truly influential factors in model reasoning.
 CST thus shows promise for improving CoT faithfulness in general settings, with important applications in CoT monitoring.